35-pound flabby feline at Washington shelter seeks new home

-WASHINGTON (AP) — A tubby tabby named Symba needs an adoptive family — and probably to lay off the treats.
+WASHINGTON (AP) — A tubby tabby named Symba needed an adoptive family — and probably to lay off the treats.

 News outlets report that the 6-year-old cat arrived last week at the Humane Rescue Alliance in Washington.
 WTTG reports (http://bit.ly/2rlLlS6) Symba tips the scales at 35 pounds (16 kilograms).
 Symba’s previous owner moved to an assisted living center and couldn’t take him along.

-Symba is 15 pounds (7 kilograms)heavier than his goal weight and is currently working to slim down.
-The cat exercises on a cat wheel and is fed out of food puzzles that are designed to slow down a cat’s eating.
+Symba is 15 pounds (7 kilograms) heavier than his goal weight and is working to slim down.
+He exercises on a cat wheel and is fed out of food puzzles that are designed to slow down a cat’s eating.

 Shelter staff says Symba currently can’t take more than a few steps without losing his breath.